vedikaS-byte/fire-scars-and-social-impacts-analysis/README.md

 The purpose of this repository is to store the data, code, and figures used in this assignment, which explores geospatial analysis and manipulation of environmental datasets using Python libraries such as `geopandas` and `xarray`.
 The project demonstrates how remote sensing data can be processed to create/contrast true color and  false color imagery of the Eaton and Palisades Fires, highlighting burn scars and illustrating the role of coding and data visualization in environmental monitoring.
 The repository includes the notebook `hwk4-task2-false-color-SHIRTEKAR.ipynb`, which analyzes geospatial data from both shapefiles and netCDF files to generate true color and false-color visualizations of areas affected by the fires in Los Angeles County.
 The **final output** of the analysis is a map generated using false color imagery of the Eaton and Palisades Fires perimeters.

 ## Contents
 This repository is organizated as follows and contains:
 - `README.md`: Markdown file detailing repository description, content, structure, data access, and references.
 - `.gitignore`: File alerting Git to avoid "unnecessary" files from being committed to the repository.
 The data folder containing `landsat8-2025-02-23-palisades-eaton.nc` (Landsat) and fire perimeter spatial data were added to the `.gitignore` to prevent large datasets from being pushed to GitHub.
-- `hwk4-task2-false-color-SHIRTEKAR.ipynb`: Notebook containing the analysis of true and false color imagery, as well as finalized map of fire extent in LA County.
+- `hwk4-task2-false-color-SHIRTEKAR.ipynb`: Notebook containing the analysis of true and false color imagery, as well as finalized false color image map of fire extent in LA County.

 The structure of the repository is included below.